researchart/patterns/docs/index.md

 Further, we note that some artifacts are orders of magnitude slower to generate that others:

 - A good motivational statement might be written in a few hours/days;
+- A good prototype software system might need months to complete.
 - But a good study might need months/years to complete.
+- A good industrial system being studied might have taken years or even decade of evolution.

 It is therefore wise (and fast) to get reviewer feedback on the initial plan, lest they are wasting time on a paper that will never get